Environment

 In addition, to effectively utilize thermal energy, we use steam trap diagnostics to detect equipment deterioration or failures at an early stage, thereby maintaining equipment and ensuring efficient use of thermal energy.
 We also perform thermal imaging diagnostics on equipment and piping to visualize heat loss, enabling us to promptly implement countermeasures against it.

-The trend in energy consumption per unit of sales is shown in kiloliters per 10 million yen, and for NOF it was 0.56 in FY2020, 0.50 in FY2021, 0.41 in FY2022, 0.39 in FY2023 and 0.35 in FY2024, and the NOF Group is 0.49 in fiscal 2020, 0.45 in fiscal 2021, 0.37 in fiscal 2022, 0.34 in fiscal 2023 and 0.31 in fiscal 2024.
+The trends in energy intensity per unit of sales, in kiloliters per million yen, are as follows: NOF: 0.56 in fiscal 2020, 0.50 in fiscal 2021, 0.41 in fiscal 2022, 0.39 in fiscal 2023, and 0.35 in fiscal 2024; NOF Group: 0.49 in fiscal 2020, 0.45 in fiscal 2021, 0.37 in fiscal 2022, 0.34 in fiscal 2023, and 0.31 in fiscal 2024.

 Changes in energy intensity related to sales